The Inner Critic

 The Original Inner Critic Book

-Gain a stronger handle on your Inner Critic by expanding your self-awareness and self-understanding with this overview of 44 different selves.
+Gain a stronger handle on your Inner Critic by expanding your awareness and understanding with this overview of 44 different selves.

 This entertaining guide takes you on a journey through your selves, starting with the ‘heavyweights’ (the Protector/Controller, Pusher, Critic, Pleaser) and continuing on to the Joker, Romantic, Instinctual energies, Magical, Playful and Vulnerable Children, the Spiritual Self, Psychological Knower, and many others.